ASPP/pelita_template/README.md

     ```
     Note that you want to do it only **once** per game!

-- **`bot.error_count`** is a count of the error your team has got.
+- **`bot.error_count`** is a count of the errors your team has collected.
 Remember that if you commit 5 errors you lose the game, independent of the score.
 Errors are either timeouts (it takes longer than 3 seconds to execute your `move` function) or illegal positions returned by your `move` function.

 - **`bot.say(text)`** allows you to print `text` as a sort of speech bubble attached to your bot in the graphical user interface.